Soft, fluffy gluten-free cinnamon rolls that require no yeast or kneading. Best. Day. Ever! Just watch…

 Gluten Free Cinnamon Rolls

 Soft, fluffy gluten-free cinnamon rolls frosted with vanilla glaze, these taste just like the classic!
 It’s a knead-free recipe you’re going to love!
+Check out the recipe notes* to make this recipe dairy-free or using tradidional all-purpose flour.

 - Prep Time: 20 minutes